 Step 5.
 Place into labeled freezer bags.

-Once frozen you can now fill up your quart-sized freezer bags.
-Once filled, gently remove as much air as you can and seal the bags shut.
+Once your blueberries are frozen you can now fill up your quart-sized freezer bags.
+Once the bags are filled, gently remove as much air as you can and seal the bags shut.
 The less air you have the less chance of ice crystals forming in the bags.
+You can use a straw to remove that last bit of air allowing your berries to freeze in the very best conditions.

 SLCG PRO TIP: Don’t forget to label your bags with the month and date.
 Keep things organized by using a basket to hold your freezer bags and keep them all organized by food type.
 You can read tips on how to do this HERE.